Big-Data-Weather/docs/sprints/sprint-3-report.md

 ## Initial Tasks
 ### Learning
-+ Become familiar with how to compile and IDL code
++ Become familiar with how to compile and run IDL code

 ### Set Up/Procurement
 + Finalize server plan of attack